das-labor/neopg/docs/development.md

 legacy files are not stable under this operation, unfortunately.
 There is no CI for source formatting yet for this reason.

+## Directory Layout

+Header files and unit tests are located next to the source file.
+Header files are copied to `build/include/neopg` and `build/include/neopg-tool` in a flat directory.
+This is a bit unorthodox, but makes it easier to edit them along with the source file.
+Integration tests are located in the tests/ directory.

 ## Translations